HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART2.md

 - Motion is a combined outcome of a body under observation and the observer.

 - Magnetism – The core of the earth was made from iron, while the planet itself was a magnet, which he quoted to be the reason for compasses to point to the north.
 The unit of the strength of a magnetic field is Tesla.
 Magnet types – permanent, temporary and electromagnets.
 A current-carrying wire produces a magnetic field around it.
 Magnet uses – scrap lifting, surgical extraction, dc motor, ac generators.
 The payment card strip is made of magnet, audio cassette, CRT’s monitor, speaker system.
 Over-exposure to static magnetic fields can be harmful to our health.

+- Skill transfer is very easy in angular, as most of the angular projects looks the same.
+When you use angular, you are getting everything like route, forms package, http package, there is a kind of prescribed way to code with angular but products like react are much more pick and choose, so you can choose which router you want, which http package you want to use.
+By low-code we can deliver better software faster.
+One way is to abstracting automating things so professional developers can go faster.
+It also takes the constraint away from people who can only build that and it open an ability to adapt to this new world in real time with people who has no traditional skills in software development.
+It provides speed, simplicity, no huge army of engineers and get live quickly and save tons of the cost to the business, anybody can develop software, business and IT will be on same page by providing common language, has guidance and guard rails, no long red tape of processes.

+- Chrome dev tools - Elements, console, sources tabs are called panel and windows inside each of them are called pane.

+- Time begins on 1st jan 1970 with the unix epoch, when we say Date.now(), it gives milliseconds from this time.

+- IDE’s Evaluation - vi -> emics -> vim -> neo vim -> nano -> notepad++ -> Dreamweaver -> visual studio code -> visual studio -> WebStorm (features looks more reliable and polished than vs code)

+- Choosing the framework depends whether website mostly have static content or highly interactive, if highly interactive then whether it needs SEO, if SEO and content rarely change like in blogs website then use JAM stack and pre-render the content and cache on the CDN. if dynamic content then need full SSR + hydration.

+- Angular bootstrap process - angular.json (main) -> main.ts (bootstrapModule) -> app.module (bootstrap) -> app.component -> app.component.html -> index.html (`<app-root></app-root>` selector is used as an element to get the app component) -> The javascript files {runtime.js, polyfile.js, … etc } are responsible to make our application a single page and they are handled by the browser itself.
+But, the Html code should be available in our application itself.

+- Google searching tips - cut the crap - Forget “what,” “how,” and other words that serve only a syntactical purpose.
+Demand answers using meaningful and descriptive verbs example - instead of 'what is algorithmic complexity' use 'define algorithmic complexity'.
+Order keywords from broad to specific, instead of 'consume an api using typescript with axios' use 'typescript axios consume api'.
+Use Images for Diagrams and Visualizations.
+Many times, Images will contain concise and informative graphics that will answer your question much faster than a web page could.

+- Useful http status codes - 100 Information - 100 — Continue; 101 — Switching protocol; 103 — Checkpoints.
+200 Successful.
+300 Redirection - 301 — Moved Permanently; 302 — Found; 304 — Not Modified; 305 — Use Proxy; 307 — Temporary Redirect.
+400 Client Errors - 400: Bad Request; 401: Unauthorized; 403: Forbidden; 404: Not Found; 408: Request Timeout; 410: Gone; 429: Too Many Requests.
+500 Server Errors - 500 — Internal Server Error; 502 — Bad Gateway; 503 — Service Unavailable; 504 — Gateway Timeout.